 Do you have a hobby?
-Hobbies are activities we enjoy doing when we have spare time.
-These activities help us develop skills and talent, make friends with similar interests, reduce stress, and provide an extra stream of income.
+A hobby could be any activity we enjoy doing in our spare time.
+These activities help us develop skills and talent, make friends with similar interests, reduce stress, and some can even provide an extra stream of income.

 Reasons For a Hobby That Makes Money